fastfir/FindIt/README.md

 # PhishIt
-A set of scripts that tries to set up an Apache server which will then set up a legit-looking website of your choice from a template so you can easily phish your targets.
+A set of scripts that tries to set up a basic Flask server which will then set up a decent-looking website of your choice from a template.